Svatobořice-Mistřín: History

 The first written mention of Mistřín is in a deed of King Ottokar I of Bohemia from 1228.
 Svatobořice was first mentioned in 1349, however it is probably older than Mistřín.
 The two formerly separate municipalities merged in 1964.

+Demographics

+Economy

+Svatobořice-Mistřín is known for viticulture.
+The municipality lies in the Slovácká wine sub-region.

+Transport

+There are no railways or major roads passing through the municipality.

 Sights

-The landmark of Mistřín is the Church of the Visitation of the Virgin Mary.
-The construction of this Baroque chuch began in 1744 and was finished in 1769–1771, when the cemetery was established.
+The main landmark of Mistřín is the Church of the Visitation of the Virgin Mary.
+The construction of the Baroque church began in 1744 and was finished in 1769–1771, when the cemetery was established.
 It replaced an old Romanesque church.

 In Svatobořice is the Svatobořice Castle.
 It was built after 1570, during the rule of the Morkovsky of Zástřizly family.
 The Kurucs burned the castle down in 1705, but it was rebuilt by the Serényi family.
 Today it is privately owned and inaccessible.